microsoft/customer-insights-azure-data-workshop/lab02.md

 ## Step 1: Deploy the ARM template

 1. Go to the Access control (IAM) left nav of the resource group **customer-insights-workshop-rg**.
-Click the “View my access” button.
+Click the **View my access** button.
 Ensure that you are assigned the Owner role for this resource group (or the Owner role is inherited from the subscription or management group).
-If you are not an Owner, then ask your Azure administrator to make you an Owner on this resource group.
-Or ask your Azure administrator to perform this deployment for you.
-Owner permissions will also be required for some steps in Lab 3.

     _Note: RBAC permissions changes can take up to **15 minutes** to propogate._